Change Management Communication Tips: Field-Tested Top 3

 1. Give Employees As Much Information As You Can

-First, tell your employees why you feel the organizational change is vital to the success of the company as a whole.
-Paint a clear picture of what could happen if the change does not occur and what you expect will happen when it does.
+Tell employees why you feel the organizational change is vital to the success and well-being of the company.
+Paint a clear picture of what will happen if the change does not occur and what you expect will happen when it does.

-Tell them how it will affect them as teams and individuals.
+Honestly tell them how it will affect them as individuals and teams.
 Tell them what you know, what you do not know, and when you expect to be able to fill in the blanks.

 2. Accentuate the Positive

-The more specific and personal you can be, the better your chances of winning employees over from the start.
+The more specific and personal you can be, the better your chances of gaining employee commitment from the start.

 The Bottom Line

-To learn more about how to successfully initiate change management communications, download 6 Critical Questions to Properly Initiate Change
+To learn more about Change Management Communication Tips, download 6 Critical Questions to Properly Initiate Change

 Evaluate your Performance